-Chooses a specific impelementation for a cipher.
+Chooses a specific impelemenation for a cipher.
 Normally, the default setting is already the best choice.
 Note that specific implementations may be unavailable on some platforms or disabled during compilation.
 The available ciphers and implementations are:

-- aes128-ctr: AES128 in counter mode - openss1: Use implementation from OpenSSL's liberypto - nacl: Use implementation from NaCl or libsodium - null: No encryption (for authenticated-only methods using composed gmac) - memcpy: Simple memcpy-based implementation - salsa20: The Salsa20 stream cipher - xmm: Optimized implementation for x86/amd64 CPUs with SSE2 support - nacl: Use implementation from NaCl or libsodium - salsa2012: The Salsa20/12 stream cipher - xmm: Optimized implementation for x86/amd64 CPUs with SSE2 support - nacl: Use implementation from NaCl or libsodium
+- aes128-ctr: AES128 in counter mode - openss1: Use implementation from OpenSSL's libcrypto - null: No encryption (for authenticated-only methods using composed_gmac) - memcpy: Simple memcpy-based implementation - salsa20: The Salsa20 stream cipher - xmm: Optimized implementation for x86/amd64 CPUs with SSE2 support - nacl: Use implementation from NaCl or libsodium - salsa2012: The Salsa20/12 stream cipher - xmm: Optimized implementation for x86/amd64 CPUs with SSE2 support - nacl: Use implementation from NaCl or libsodium fastd automatically detects which capabilities are required for normal operation and retains these capabilities.
+This can be overridden using the force value (this may make sense if persistent TUN/TAP interfaces are used which may be used without special privileges by fastd.)